Krishwalecha/python-projects/readme.md

 - Debugging strategies and clean code practices
 - Basic algorithmic problem solving
 - Implementing challenges from Reeborg's World
-- Global and local scopre
+- Global scope, local scope and constants
+- Using debugging tools and environments (such as Thonny and IDE debuggers) to identify and fix errors
+- Handling exceptions gracefully with try-except blocks

 ## 🚀 Projects Completed